EDVA Rocket Docket - A Wild Ride Through Genteel Virginia

 EDVA Dockets, Jurisdiction, & Venue

-The United States Court for the Eastern District of Virginia sits in four locations: (1) Alexandria, (2) Richmond, (3) Norfolk, and (4) Newport News.
-Each EDVA location is a separate “division” of the court with unique geographical boundaries.
-When personal jurisdiction and venue are proper in the EDVA generally, EDVA Local Rule 3(C) designates the EDVA “division” in which a civil action may be filed: “For the purpose of determining the proper division in which to lay venue, the venue rules stated in 28 U.S.C. § 1391 et seq. shall be construed as if the terms ‘judicial district’ and ‘district’ were replaced with the term ‘division.’”
-As a result, the selection of the proper EDVA division typically turns on the residency of the defendants or the location of where substantial aspects of the transactions and occurrences of the cause of action took place.
+When personal jurisdiction and venue are proper in the EDVA generally, EDVA Local Rule 3(C) designates the EDVA “division” in which a civil action may be filed: “For the purpose of determining the proper division in which to lay venue, the venue rules stated in 28 U.S.C. § 1391 et seq. shall be construed as if the terms ‘judicial district’ and ‘district’ were replaced with the term ‘division.’“ As a result, the selection of the proper EDVA division typically turns on the residency of the defendants or the location of where substantial aspects of the transactions and occurrences of the cause of action took place.

 One important exception has arisen as a matter of practice regarding patent infringement lawsuits filed in the EDVA.
 The venue rules apply equally to the filing of patent actions, however, the court may administratively assign the patent case to another division depending upon the case load of individual judges.
 For example, a patent action properly filed in the Alexandria Division, may be assigned to a judge in the Richmond Division.
+Finally, the judges assigned to the Norfolk Division use both the courthouse in Norfolk and the courthouse in Newport News.

 The Four Divisions of the EDVA

+EDVA Local Rule 3(B) designates the geographical boundaries of the four divisions of the Eastern District of Virginia.
 The boundaries are set generally by identifying the counties within each division.
 The rule also specifically names certain cities within each division, while noting that “any other city or town geographically within the exterior boundaries” of the counties likewise fall within the designated division.

 District Court & Magistrate Judges

 Another unique aspect of the EDVA is its use of a “master docket” which means that the EDVA judges do not typically manage their own caseloads.
 When a substantive motion is up for consideration or a trial is scheduled to start, the matter will be handled by a judge who is available.
 This master docket system dates back to the 1950s and owes its beginning to Judge Albert Bryan.
 The master docket is a key feature of EDVA practice and is probably the reason that the court can successfully set fixed and immutable case deadlines.
-See generally, Judge Ellis, T.S.
+See generally, Judge T.S.
 Ellis, III, Quicker and Less Expensive Patent Enforcement in the U.S., CASRIP Publication Series: Streamlining Int’l Intellectual Property N. 5 at 4-5.

 Once again, patent cases represent an exception.
 Patent cases are not carried on the master docket but are, instead, assigned to individual judges throughout the life of each case.
 Specific assignments have also been made in the past in other types of cases depending upon their complexity.

 Magistrate Judges play a significant role in the EDVA.
 In almost every case, magistrate judges preside over all discovery matters and play active roles during settlement conferences.
 Most discovery matters are handled by the magistrate judges as they arise on the master docket.
 However, patent matters are typically assigned to a single magistrate judge.
+Biographical information about the EDVA judges can be found at Ballotpedia or on the court’s website.

 Patent Litigation in the EDVA

+The United States Court for the Eastern District of Virginia does not have specialized local rules governing the pretrial procedure and conduct of patent litigation.
+Although proposals for local patent rules have been made in the past, none have been adopted.
 Nevertheless, some of the same procedures adopted in the local patent rules of such jurisdictions as the United States District Court for the Northern District of California and the United States District Court of New Jersey are utilized as a matter of practice in many of the patent suits litigated in the EDVA.
-The procedures find their way into EDVA cases either by way of proposal by the parties in their discovery plans or by preference of individual judges.

 1. Exchange of disputed patent claim terms and proposed constructions of disputed patent terms to narrow the scope of claim construction briefing and issues to be addressed during Markman hearings.

-2. The exchange of patent infringement and non-infringement contentions, usually in the form of “claim charts” that address the parties’ contentions regarding the accused products or accused processes on a claim-term-by-claim- term basis.
+2. The exchange of patent infringement and non-infringement contentions, usually in the form of “claim charts” that address the parties’ contentions regarding the accused products or accused processes on a claim-term-by-claim-term basis.

 3. The exchange of patent invalidity or validity contentions, again in the form of “claim charts” that address the parties’ contentions regarding the novelty of the claimed inventions and the degree to which the claimed inventions were known in the prior art.